snblaise/Deployment-Of-A-Reusable-Saas-Multi-tenant-AWS-Infrastructure-Using-Terraform-Modules/README.md

 ![Alt text](<images/Terraforms project architecture.drawio.png>)

-To implement this project, I adopted a methodology by breaking down the process in several steps which will be eazy to trouble shoot that the following step
+To implement this project, I adopted a methodology by breaking down the process into several steps which will make it easy to troubleshoot the following step

 # step 1
 connect to the new AWS CodeCommit repository (humangov-infrastructure) to securely store Terraform configuration files

 # step 2
-Designing a Terraform module that vreates and congigures AWS resources such as EC2 instances, RDS databses, and S3 bucket for nul;tinenant SaaS applications
+Designing a Terraform module that creates and configures AWS resources such as EC2 instances, RDS databases, and S3 buckets for null; tenant SaaS applications

 # step 3
-Implement AWS IAM roles and policies to provides secure access to the deployed resources
+Implement AWS IAM roles and policies to provide secure access to the deployed resources

 # step 4
-Configure the Terraform backend to use an S3 bucket for storing the terraform state files
+Configure the Terraform backend to use an S3 bucket for storing the Terraform state files

 # step 5
-Deploy the infrastructure using Terraform and testing the setup to ensure it's working as expected.
+Deploy the infrastructure using Terraform and test the setup to ensure it's working as expected.

 # step 6
-Document the process and providing instructions on how to reuse and customize the terraform module for different tenants
+Document the process and provide instructions on how to reuse and customize the terraform module for different tenants

-by the end of this project, we will have a reusable, scalable, and scure SaaS multi-tenant infrastructure on AWS, leveragin the power of TErraform modules and the security of AWS codeCommit.
-This infreastructure will serve as a blueprint for future deployments, making it easier and more efficient for HumanGov to deploy and manage their SaaS applications in the cloud.
+by the end of this project, we will have a reusable, scalable, and secure SaaS multi-tenant infrastructure on AWS, leveraging the power of TErraform modules and the security of AWS codeCommit.
+This infrastructure will serve as a blueprint for future deployments, making it easier and more efficient for HumanGov to deploy and manage their SaaS applications in the cloud.

 To have a better experience I created a cloud9 environment to code the infrastructure, if you have challenges doing that check out my post on setting up cloud9 and linking it to AWS CodeCommit found here.

-Let get to it.
+Let's dive into it.

 # Terraform Modules and AWS Code Commit - Implementation - | AWS

-Move to `human-gov-infrastructure` folder:
+Move to the `human-gov-infrastructure` folder:

 ```
 cd human-gov-infrastructure